In this article, I'm going to talk about iron-rich foods for kids.

 - Beans Lentils and Legumes

-- Dark green leafy vegetables (such as Spinach, Kale)
+- Dark greens and leafy vegetables (such as Spinach, Kale)

 The problem is sometimes despite a huge amount of encouragement, young children might not be eating enough of these to meet their needs.

 If you have a picky eater then these can often be the first foods to drop off from a child's diet.